hep-gc/shoal/README.md

    * Each squid server will send an AMQP json encoded message to a centralized RabbitMQ server exchange.
    * A webserver will retrieve the messages from the exchange and maintain a list of active squids.
-   * A newly booted virtual machine will query the webserver via a RESTful API to retrieve the IP of the nearest squid server.
+   * A newly booted virtual machine will query the webserver and retrieve a json encoded string that contains the IP of the nearest squid server.

-### How to Install

-More information coming soon...

-##Basic configurations
-Change the shoal.conf file with your own settings in `/etc/shoal.conf`.
-Detail descriptions can be found in the sample configuration file `shoal.conf`.

-###Webpy
-- Whether webpy should use its cache.
- - `webpy_cache = False`
-- Where templates can be found (relative to shoal.py)
- - `webpy_template_dir = templates/`

-### How to run

-More information coming soon...
+##Installation

+###Easy Way (NYI)
+1. soon....

+###Hard Way
+1. Move shoal subfolder to any working directory.
+2. Adjust configuration file included, and move it to `/etc/`.
+3. Install any missing packages using pip or easy_install:

+        pika 0.9.1+
+        web.py 0.3+
+        pygeoip 0.2.5+

+4. `python shoal.py` to start the service.
+5. Visit to `http://localhost:8080` to see the list of active squids.

+*Note: Requires you have a working RabbitMQ AMQP Server, and python 2.6+*

 ## LICENSE
 This program is free software; you can redistribute it and/or modify it under the terms of either: